switmac/where-for-lunch/TASKS.md

 ## Initial stage:
-When you first time access this app, it should prompt you a location permission, click on yes, then wait for a few seconds (for navigator to grab your lat long), you can click on the green button to randomly generate you a food place based on the a certain radius around you.
+When you first time access this app, it should prompt you a location permission, click on yes, then wait for a few seconds (for navigator to grab your lat long), you can click on the green button to randomly generate you a food place based on a certain radius around you.
 ![on load](https://docs.google.com/uc?id=12ttwOeZRDUwD7vk7FiMk_OQE0U0X00gb)

 ![on button blick](https://docs.google.com/uc?id=1XgFa_Yu07Ca-V7Erv_BMajkRqHq09EHu)